-The IDP development process for 2022/2023 is the fifth one during the fourth term of local government and incorporates the main components of the District Growth and Development Plan (DGDP) especially the status quo analysis as well as the strategies phases.
+The IDP development process for 2023/2024 is the fifth one, first review during the 1st term of local government and incorporates the main components of the District Growth and Development Plan (DGDP) especially the status quo analysis as well as the strategies phases.
 In essence the IDP review process captured the relevant components of the DGDP and used targets relevant to the 5-year lifespan of the IDP.